gg686-jkl/Ymind/README.md

 # Ymind

 > Everything in one HTML file: notes, AI brainstorming, local-first.
 No accounts, no cloud, no catches.
-Decentralized means you own your data wherever you go.
+Decentralized and P2P means you own your data wherever you go.
 AI that's always there to think with you.
 Ymind is Your Mind.

 ## Demo